Thorbias/brainbug/bazzite.md

 All fine and to my likings BUT...
 Sleep doesnt work -> Solution still to be found -> Black Screen - no idea whats happening here What is not working: GRUB options amd_immo=off etc...
+GRUB_CMDLINE_LINUX_DEFAULT="acpi_osi=!Windows 2015"
+turning off PCI devices that might cause trouble with sleep...
 List all things I tried

+Turns out it was directly related to my settings in coreCTL which also caused the poor performance -.- -> learning: either set performance mode to automatic or off...
+Just found the problem by taking it piece by piece and shutting down all other services/apps that I installed which where running in the background like steam, synology and coreCTL...
+Again it was a pure use fault and Bazzite is doin fine.
+Now I am happy and I really like the look and feel of Bazzite!